 ‘Neither sleepy nor deaf men should think of traveling alone’.

 When the robber orders you to lie down, draw your own gun and yell, ‘If this were loaded, you should not treat me thus!’
 Then lie on the ground as ordered.
 As the robber approaches to relieve you of your belongings, ‘aim quickly and shoot him dead – the pistol being really loaded all the time.
 It’s a trick that has been practiced in most countries, from England to Peru.’
 I spose if this happened in South West Africa it would be best to say it in Damara.

 After giving long lists of necessities per day and per person and per six months, he comes to a final rough formula for ‘Stores for Individual Use’: You need 7lbs a month for every white man and 3lbs a month for every black man.

 You need to take aperient, cordial, quinine, camphor, carbolic acid, Warburg’s fever drops, glycerine, mustard paper, and emetic.
 Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat.
+With a bustard feather.

 ‘A raw egg broken into the boot before putting it on, greatly softens the leather’.

 Your bedding must be warm and windproof, but not airtight, as ‘sleeping clothes that are absolutely impervious to the passage of the wind necessarily retain the cutaneous excretions.
 These poison the sleeper, acting upon his blood through his skin, and materially weaken his power of emitting vital heat: the fire of his life burns more languidly’.
 He also advises you to sleep outside, a tent is too much like home.